xDidntPot/AllahSupporter/README.md

 # AllahSupporter
 For those who support the word of Allah.

+# Disclaimer
+It's not meant to be racist, but just a shitpost against people who believe that way.
+Please do not take this plugin seriously.

 # How To Use
 Add plugin to your server, and join it.
 The plugin textures you as a penguin.